 - 3 tablespoons canned pumpkin purée

 - ¼ teaspoon ground nutmeg

 - Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-- In the bowl of a food processor fitted with the blade attachment, combine the flour, dark brown sugar, baking powder, baking soda, salt and spices.
+- In the bowl of a food processor fitted with the blade attachment, combine the flour, brown sugar, baking powder, baking soda, salt, and spices.
 Process for about 20 seconds to combine; be sure no lumps of brown sugar remain.

-- Bake the scones for 12-15 minutes.
-To see if they are done, peek at the bottoms; they should be slightly browned but not burnt.
-Let the scones cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.
+- Bake the scones for 12 to 15 minutes.
+To see if they are done, peek at the bottoms; they should be slightly browned.
+Let the scones cool on the baking sheet for about 15 minutes.

-- Note: The scones are best served fresh on the day they are made but will keep well in a covered container for a day or two.
+- Note: The scones are best served fresh on the day they are made but will keep well in a covered container for two days.